The product, in detail

 7. Mock Inspection, as a workflow

-Mock Inspection is a separate commercial engagement (£3,500 per location, eight to ten working days on site, written report, three-month follow-up).
+Mock Inspection is a separate commercial engagement (£3,500 per location, eight to ten working days of consultant time across a four to six week window, written report, three-month follow-up).
 The product surface for it is the readiness review lifecycle described above.
 A Mock Inspection is a structured authoring of a readiness review by an ex-CQC inspector working as a Verivius consultant.

 The workflow from your side: